oasisprotocol/oasis-core/docs/setup/deploying-a-runtime.md

 ```
 <!-- markdownlint-enable line-length -->

+{% hint style="danger" %}
+**WARNING**

-**NOTE: This also enables unsafe debug-only flags which must never be used in a
+This also enables unsafe debug-only flags which must never be used in a
-production setting as they may result in node compromise.**
+production setting as they may result in node compromise.
+{% endhint %}

 Following steps should be run in a new terminal window.